HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 reboot
 ```
 If you get the error "Depends: docker-ce but it is not installable" take a look at [here #5](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/issues/5)
-# Accessing your Homeassistant WebGUI
+# Accessing your Homeassistant Website
 Access your Homeassistant-WebGUI by entering the following in your browser’s address bar.
 Make sure to use **http** and **NOT** https.
 You can also use the hostname that you set, like shown in the second example.